lsxliron/Zahn-Center-Hackathon-Starter-Kit/django_example/README.md

 result = Foo.objects.filter(bar='abc')
 ```

+### Django Shell
+Django provides us with a useful tool to play and test with our models. when your run `python manage.py shell`, you can import your model class.
+That way you can create, update and query for objects in your database.
+This is useful for testing and debugging.

 ## How To Start a Django Project
 ### Create Project and App
 From the *Project Initialization* section: